AndreiIgna/if-menu/readme.txt

 = 0.17.0 - 26 Mar 2023 =
 * Fixed - Broken Access Control
+* Fixed - Check if callbacks are valid for Conditions

 = 0.16.3 - 26 June 2022 =
 * Added - More usage examples in plugin FAQs section